BOSTONIANS FOR YOUTH

 about BFY 2021

-The Leader of Change Award recognizes an individual who is making or has made deep impact in helping to create a more just and equitable Boston through critical and sustainable change.
-We are elated to announce Dr. M. Lee Pelton as this year’s honoree!
-Dr. Pelton has served as the 12th president of Emerson College in Boston since 2011 and is the incoming CEO & President of The Boston Foundation, one of the nation’s leading philanthropic organizations.
+The Leader of Change Award recognizes an individual who is making, or has made, deep impact in helping to create a more just and equitable Boston through critical and sustainable change.
+We are elated to announce Lee Pelton as this year’s honoree!
+Lee served as the 12th president of Emerson College in Boston since 2011 and is the newly appointed CEO & President of The Boston Foundation, one of the nation’s leading philanthropic organizations.

 our host, Bekah Salwasser